VoxeLibre/VoxeLibre/README.txt

 Mods Credit :
 See README.txt in each mod directory for information about other authors.

+Credit for Support :
+Tox82, MinetestForFun & Calinou for help
+Celeron55 for creating Minetest
+Bob Lennon because it's a pyro-barbare

 License of media (textures and sounds)